ionos-spectre/spectre-core/README.md

 end
 ```

-You can also preconfigure a MySQL connection in you environment file.
+You can also preconfigure a MySQL connection in your environment file.

 ```yml
 mysql: